CRam-irez/Gone-Phish-n/README.md

 - Automatically downloads necessary NLTK language data (`stopwords`, `punkt`, `punkt_tab`) required for email preprocessing
 - Checks for existing trained models, if not found, automatically trains both the URL phishing and email spam classifiers using the provided datasets
 - Launches the application

+### How to use

+This application has two main areas:
+- Area to type or paste a URL
+- Area to type or paste Email body

+It can only run one check at a time, so you can only test for URL or Email individually.
+Once you have input into URL or Email simply hit the Check URL or Check Email and your results will appear below giving you malicious percentage